 The food web model

 The model was built in Ecopath with Ecosim (EwE) software version 6.6 (details of the EwE modeling approach can be obtained from www.ecopath.org).
 The Ecopath module comprises a series of linear equations that define a mass-balanced state of an aquatic food web (Polovina 1984).
 Individual species or groups of species are represented as functional groups which have approximately the same growth, consumption rates, diet composition, and predators.
 The functional groups are regulated by gains (consumption, production, and immigration) and losses (mortality, fishery and emigration), and are linked to each other by predatory relationships (Christensen and Walters 2004).
 The parameterization of an Ecopath model is based on satisfying two ‘master’ equations.
-The first equation describes the how the production term for each functional group can be divided (1):
+The first equation describes how the production term for each functional group can be divided (1):